zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 ```

 As mentioned before, each pipeline run in ZenML requires an **active stack**.
-In order to set one of your stack to be active, you can use:
+In order to set one of your stack as active, you can use:

 ```shell
 zenml stack set <name-of-your-stack>